lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 For Visual Studio Code
 --------------------------------------------------------------

-Backend.AI supports to develop with the local Visual Studio Code through SSH/SFTP connection to a compute session.
+GPU Platform supports to develop with the local Visual Studio Code through SSH/SFTP connection to a compute session.
 Once connected, you can interact with files and folders anywhere on the compute session.
 In this section, we will learn how to do it.